Monday, October 28, 2024

 Pretty ambitious move, as the company sees nuclear power as a "clean, round-the-clock power source" that can reliably meet its growing energy needs.
 Michael Terrell, Google's senior director for energy and climate, emphasised that new electricity sources are essential to support AI technologies fueling scientific advances and economic growth.

-Google isn't alone in turning to nuclear options.
+Google and Amazon are not alone in turning to nuclear options.
 Microsoft recently struck a deal to source energy from Pennsylvania's Three Mile Island, reactivating the plant after a five-year hiatus.
-Amazon also acquired a nuclear-powered data center earlier this year, signalling a broader industry shift toward embracing nuclear energy.
+Amazon also acquired a nuclear-powered data centre earlier this year, signalling a broader industry shift toward embracing nuclear energy.

 The UK is also witnessing a competitive push among companies to develop SMR technologies as the government seeks to rejuvenate its nuclear industry.
 Rolls-Royce SMR recently gained momentum by being selected by the Czech government to build a fleet of reactors.
 One wonders where the Labour Gov are on this - strangely silent?